 The information provided on this website does not, and is not intended to, act as legal, financial or credit advice.
 See Lexington Law’s editorial disclosure for more information.

-If you’ve recently started to look into applying for loans or credit, you may have seen the term “TILA” come up.
-But what is the TILA, and how does it help you?
-Explained simply, the Truth in Lending Act, or TILA, protects consumers from unfair practices by credit lenders.
+If you’ve recently started to look into applying for loans or credit, you may have seen TILA mentioned.
+But what is TILA, and how does it help you?
+Put simply, the Truth in Lending Act (TILA) protects consumers from unfair practices by credit lenders.

-Having an understanding of what the TILA is can be very beneficial so you can protect yourself when applying for credit.
+Understanding what TILA is can help you protect yourself when applying for credit.

-The Truth in Lending Act or “TILA”is a federal law that was enacted in 1968.
+The Truth in Lending Act is a federal law that was enacted in 1968.
 The law aims to protect consumers from unfair and incorrect credit billing and credit card practices and requires lenders to provide the true cost of borrowing credit.

 This is where the act gets its name—there must be truth from the creditors when extending lending to consumers.
-Lenders must disclose the terms and costs related to borrowing credit in an easily understood manner so that consumers can efficiently comparison-shop between lending options.
+Lenders must disclose the terms and costs related to borrowing credit in an easily understood manner so consumers can efficiently compare their lending options.

-One of the most significant changes to the act was when the Consumer Financial Protection Bureau (CFPB) received the authority to make additional rules under the TILA.
+One of the most significant changes to the act was when the Consumer Financial Protection Bureau (CFPB) received the authority to make additional rules under TILA.
 Since being given this duty, the CFPB has initiated many changes.
-Some of these changes include:
+Some of them include:

 - Clarifying rules around loan originator compensation